 Average Costs Of Painting Kitchen Cabinets

 Painting kitchen cabinets is not an easy process.
 There are many different processes used to accomplish a quality cabinet painting process.
 DIY costs will change greatly depending on if you have equipment or have to rent it, so we will only figure for your actual cost for disposable goods such as tape and paint that cannot be reused like a sprayer can.
-Professional cabinet painting costs are figured based on averages of our cabinet painting and some of our competitors pricing coupled with what other professional cabinet painters have shared with us based on their system and pricing.
+Professional cabinet painting costs are figured based on averages of our cabinet painting and some of our competitors pricing and also coupled with what other professional cabinet painters have shared with us based on their cabinet refinishing system and pricing.

 “The bitterness of poor quality remains long after sweetness of low prices are forgotten.”

 Quality materials is of the utmost importance in our opinion.
 Trim paint is not acceptable for kitchen cabinets as they will get much harder use than a baseboard in just about any home.
 All of the prices here include an enamel that can be used for trim but is usually not used as the prices for these paint are above $40-$50.
 Also tape and paper can be purchased at discount rates or you can buy the $5-$6 a roll tape that will do the job well.
 Using quality materials will increase the material costs by generally more than $100 total but isn’t $100-$150 worth a better finish on your kitchen cabinets?

 This option is a brush and roll job with all work being performed at your home using about 400 sq ft of space.
 Lower quality paints are used with no need for masking tape or paper.
 This option will take most cabinet painters 2-3 days.
 Sometimes the cabinet painters will take the doors down to get clean lines around them and sometimes they will not.
 This should cost between $800-$1200 for a smaller kitchen and $1000-$1600 for a very large kitchen cabinets.